-Youth Jobs PaTH is an Australian Government service that helps young people gain the skills and work experience needed to get and keep a job.
+Youth Jobs PaTH is an Australian Government service that helps young people gain the skills and experience needed to get and keep a job.

-It’s not always easy applying for jobs and promoting yourself to employers, but with the right skills, training and work experience, you’ll have a head start.
+It’s not always easy applying for jobs and promoting yourself to employers, but with the right skills, training and experience, you’ll have a head start.

 On this page:

 PREPARE: Employability Skills Training

 Get ready for work

 Employability Skills Training helps you get job ready by building the skills you need to find a job, and the skills employers are looking for in the workplace.
 Employability Skills Training can improve your chances of getting a job or a PaTH Internship.

 Each course is 75 hours of training, delivered over three weeks full-time or five weeks part-time.
 Training is usually delivered face-to-face, but may also be accessed online, or through a combination of both face-to-face and online.
 There are two types of EST courses available.

 Block One prepares you to meet the expectations of employers by helping you demonstrate you have the attitude and approach to work that employers want.
 You’ll develop skills such as:

 Block Two gives you a sharper understanding of the labour market so you can identify and pursue sustainable employment opportunities.
 You’ll: